Past DEI Events

 Powered by the Black Student Union (BSU) at FIT, the Back to the Present virtual exhibition conveys comparisons between activism, police brutality, and racism from the 1960s to 2020 through art submitted from all over the country.
 Not only did the curators want to invoke a feeling of shock and disbelief on how similar photos, videos, and art look from the two time periods, but they also wanted to bring an element of fashion, music, and pop culture into the exhibition.

-Back to the Present is curated by the BSU’s Joi Berry, Communications Design AAS ‘21; Ashleigh Simpson, Fashion Design AAS ‘21; and Kia Ward, Textile/Surface Design BFA ‘21.
+Back to the Present was curated by the BSU’s Joi Berry, Communications Design AAS ‘21; Ashleigh Simpson, Fashion Design AAS ‘21; and Kia Ward, Textile/Surface Design BFA ‘21.

 This virtual exhibition is hosted by the Art and Design Gallery at FIT and is also sponsored by the Diversity Council of FIT.